ccifuentesr/CARMENES-V/README.md

 ### Mother: the master table

 `Mother.v01.csv` is the full version of the table associated to Cifuentes et al. 2020 and stored in [link to CDS].
-It contains XXXX rows and YYY columns.
-A complete description can be found below.
+It contains 2486 rows and 183 columns.

+* First version: v01 (July 2020)
+* Current version: v01 (July 2020)

 ---